XXJones21/Vibes/README.md

 ## Project Status
 As of December 8, 2023:
-The PulsarSymphony module migration is now complete with proper access levels and file organization.
-Core functionality has been streamlined with redundant types removed and proper module structure verified.
+The AetherParticles module migration is complete with standardized namespace conventions and proper access levels.
+All effect files have been updated with the Aether prefix and organized into a clear module structure.
+Core functionality has been streamlined with consistent naming patterns and documentation.
 The focus now shifts to addressing platform availability requirements and performance optimization.

 ### Current Priorities:
 1. Address platform availability linter errors (ObservableObject, Entity, etc.)
-2. Verify and optimize animation timing and performance
+2. Test and optimize particle system performance
-3. Complete remaining project repair tasks
+3. Verify animation timing against UX specs
-4. Test particle system with new standardized bounds
+4. Implement performance optimizations (entity pooling, batch updates)

 ## Current State
-The module structure has been finalized with proper access levels and namespace alignment.
-Package dependencies have been cleaned up, retaining only RealityKitContent and VibesParticles.
-Core functionality is maintained with better consistency and organization.
+The module structure has been finalized with standardized naming (Aether prefix) and proper access levels.
+Core functionality and effects are organized into clear categories (Core, Presets, Animations) with consistent patterns.
+All public declarations have been reviewed and adjusted to appropriate access levels.

 ## Top Priorities
-1. Address platform availability linter errors
+1. Fix platform availability errors in AetherParticles module
-2. Verify animation timing against UX specifications
+2. Optimize particle system performance
-3. Test and optimize particle system performance
+3. Verify animation timing and transitions
-4. Consider additional particle effects for other views
+4. Implement performance improvements
-5. Complete comprehensive testing with new bounds
+5. Test with increased particle counts

 ### Current Progress (December 7, 2023)
 Fixed particle system visibility issues by implementing correct RealityKit particle properties.
 Updated documentation with proper API usage and best practices.
 The welcome animation's particle system has been corrected with proper lifetime and size configurations.